OutSystems/docs-bestpractices/src/security/data-security-rest/data-security-rest.md

 * Define your policies and controls to govern the storage of data.

-* Execute [Thread Model Analysis](https://www.owasp.org/index.php/Application_Threat_Modeling) on systems and business data.
+* Execute [Threat Model Analysis](https://www.owasp.org/index.php/Application_Threat_Modeling) on systems and business data.

 * Build encryption capabilities based on sound and robust encryption algorithms to encrypt sensitive data, typically leveraging Forge components such as the Crypto API.